 Preparing to Sell a House in Ohio with an Outstanding Tax Lien

 If you want to sell a house in Ohio that has an open tax lien, you need to do a lot of planning ahead of time.
-This process includes paying off the lien, which is necessary to clear the property’s title, and working with a title company to do a full title check.
-Taking these steps is necessary to get the house ready to sell and to avoid legal problems.
+This process includes paying off the lien, which is needed to clear the property’s title, and working with a title company to do a full title check.
+Taking these steps to get the house ready to sell and to avoid legal problems.
 As long as homeowners know these important steps and plan their approach to the sale, they can successfully sell their house with a lien and get the most money possible.

 Steps to Resolve a Lien Before Selling in Ohio